 Accessing affordable housing in Toronto requires effort, patience—and support.

-Ruth, a housing support worker at Eva’s Place, helps young people find long-term housing, a process that includes securing documentation they may not have, and negotiating tenant agreements.
+Ruth, a Housing Support Lead at Eva’s, helps young people find long-term housing, a process that includes securing documentation they may not have, and negotiating tenant agreements.
 She also helps high-risk youth who need supportive housing apply for housing and case management support.

 “The housing available is very minimal vs. the amount of unhoused people in the community,” she said.